Leadership for Sustainability

 Through its scholarship, teaching, practice, and power to convene, the Yale School of the Environment (YSE) is a leader in the development and implementation of sustainable practices locally and globally.
 The School creates new knowledge in the science of sustainability and new methods of applying that knowledge to environmental management and sustainable development, including the restoration of degraded environments.

 On the Yale campus, the School has stepped up as a model in the sustainable use of resources and materials and has helped develop strategies and programs to achieve sustainability goals campuswide.
 In 2016, Yale committed to becoming carbon neutral by 2050.
 The University formed a task force to review and propose ambitious goals for reducing emissions, with a specific charge to explore how Yale could achieve net-zero carbon emissions.
-YSE’s Kroon Hall is the most energy-efficient building on campus.
+YSE’s Kroon Hall is a LEED platinum building.
 The Yale Carbon Charge, an initiative born in a YSE classroom and developed in part by YSE faculty and students, has grown into a first-of-its-kind campuswide effort to reduce energy use through the use of internal carbon pricing.

 Since its inception, the School has been working on the sustainable management of forests across the world—for biological diversity, for natural resource production, and, most recently, for carbon storage.
 For more than twenty years, the YSE-based Urban Resources Initiative (URI) has promoted community-based land stewardship, urban forestry, and green job training in the city of New Haven.
 Each year, YSE students and faculty work with landowners in northeastern Connecticut to promote sustainable forestry practices as part of the Quiet Corner Initiative.
 Many YSE students work as research assistants at the Yale Office of Sustainability, on projects ranging from sustainable materials management to climate resilience, all of which directly support the University’s Sustainability Plan 2025.